In this post, we'll compare two popular project management apps in the industry: JIRA and Trello.

 The downside to this is, if not done right, it can lead to a lot of miscommunication and lost productivity within your team.

-JIRA vs Trello: Agile Project Management
+JIRA vs Trello: Agile Project Management for Agile Teams

 In the last decade, agile and its methodologies have gained a lot of popularity.
 And for good reasons too!
-When done properly, agile lets your team build and ship the right features for your customers, and allow them to quickly see value in your product.
+When done properly, agile lets your team build and ship the right software for your customers, and allow them to quickly see value in your product.

 Reports in JIRA vs Trello